TechLabs-Berlin/migr-AI-tion/README.md

 2: "tags endpoint" includes a 'get-method'
 The 'get-method' retrieves a list of all tags in the database "tags".

-###Tables
+### Data bases
-Four tables in total, currently using SQLite but will/might change to PostgreSQL
+Four data bases in total, currently using SQLite but will/might change to PostgreSQL
 1: "images" including 'id' and 'caption'
 2: "tags" including 'id' and 'tag'
 3: "images_tags" including 'tag_id' and 'image_id'